hdirweb/hdir/src/pages/en/membership/application.md

       title: Contact information
   success:
     button: Download PDF file
-    subtitle: Please download the PDF file and sign the document.
+    subtitle: Please download and print the PDF file and signed document send to HDIR Secretary.
     title: Thank you for filling out the form
 ---